 There is one more angle to this issue.
 One needs to observe some rituals before going to the sanctum of these temples.
 Sabarimala visitors need to observer penance for a certain duration, Shani Shingnapur visitors need to cleanse them and follow the dictates of the priests there to enter the sanctum.
 Common men without following these traditions can’t enter the sanctum.
 Question is will any state or any court see this as discrimination in future?
 If yes, then what is the need of Hinduism or any religious beliefs when our courts start dictating terms for religion when they themselves are not experts?

 Many believe that Article 25 (Right to Freedom of Religion) section 2 is what was followed while delivering these orders.
 Let’s looks at this article to understand it better –

-- (1) Subject to public order, morality and health and to the other provisions of this Part, all persons are equally entitled to freedom of conscience and the right freely to profess, practise and propagate religion.
+- (1) Subject to public order, morality, and health and to the other provisions of this Part, all persons are equally entitled to freedom of conscience and the right freely to profess, practice and propagate religion.

 (2) Nothing in this article shall affect the operation of any existing law or prevent the State from making any law—

 (a) regulating or restricting any economic, financial, political or other secular activity which may be associated with religious practice;

 (b) providing for social welfare and reform or the throwing open of Hindu religious institutions of a public character to all classes and sections of Hindus.